xDX Application Profile

 Abstraction | E7 Activity →P01i is domain of →PC14 Carried Out By →P02 has range →E39 Actor PC14 Carried Out By →P14.1 in the role of →E55 Type | |

-Applies to | Activity (including Production and Creation).
-Every activity may have one or more participants, each with a certain role. | |
+Applies to | Production and Creation.
+Every production or creation may have one or more participants, each with a certain role. | |

 Values | Type of Value | Uniform Resource Identifier (URI) |